VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog7logic.md

 Again, I can't stress this enough, don't use `goto`.
 Not even once.
 Don't try it.
 Don't think, "This is neat and good to know!".
 Unknow it.
 Don't go "this is a good use case!".
 It's not.
 Don't use `goto`.

+{{< hint info >}}

+...
+Okay, so, there are some legitimate reasons to use GOTO but they are exceptionally rare.
+[GOTOphobia considered harmful (in C)" by Jorengarenar](https://blog.joren.ga/gotophobia-harmful) does a good job of explaining these times - but even unless you're already a quite experienced programmer ... just don't.

+{{< /hint >}}

 ## Getting Functional

 In most programming languages, we have the concept of **Functions**.
 Functions let us break up code into digestable sections and reuse things.
 When we call `print()` in python or `printf()` in C we're actually using a function that's built in (well, sorta, printf is part of a library ... we'll get there).